 Biblical divorce is permitted for reasons of marital unfaithfulness, and Biblical remarriage is permitted when the divorce process is properly followed—a certificate of divorce and separation.
 To teach that divorce is only permitted where adultery is confirmed violates Jesus' warning on changing or nullifying scripture.

-Divorce is an emotionally damaging step to take and never to be taken lightly, especially when children are involved, the damage goes on for generations.
-God can heal our relationships if we are willing to surrender our hearts and lives to him for change.
-Please ensure that every other option is exhausted before turning to divorce, it is a terrible solution.
+Divorce is an emotionally damaging step to take and never to be taken lightly, especially when children are involved.
+The damage goes on for generations.
+God can heal our relationships if we surrender our hearts and lives to him for change.
+Please ensure that every other option is exhausted before turning to divorce.
+It is a terrible solution.

 1 Deuteronomy 24:1